networksetcetera/LODS/lab2.md

 ### Exercise 2: Create a function that's triggered by an HTTP request

 > **Note**: The interface for Azure Functions has been updated.
-Also, as of this writing, Python Functions is supported only in Visual Studio Code.
+Also, as of this writing, Python Functions are supported only in Visual Studio Code.

 #### Task 1: Create an HTTP-triggered function using Visual Studio Code and Python